Telescopes and Instrumentation

 See the Chajnantor site on Google Maps, including photos from members of the public.

 The Atacama Large Millimeter/submillimeter Array, or ALMA, is an international collaboration to operate a telescope of revolutionary design to study the Universe from a site in the foothills of Chile's Andes Mountains.
 ALMA is composed of 66 high precision antennas, operating at wavelengths of 0.32 to 3.6 mm.
 Its main 12-metre array has fifty antennas, each measuring 12 metres in diameter, acting together as a single telescope — an interferometer.
 An additional compact array of four 12-metre and twelve 7-metre antennas complements this.
 The ALMA antennas can be arranged in different configurations, where the maximum distance between antennas can vary from 150 metres to 16 kilometres.
 The ALMA correlator, a specialised computer that combines the information received by the antennas, can perform a remarkable 16 000 million-million (1.6x1016) operations per second.

 ALMA was inaugurated in 2013, but early scientific observations using a partial array already began in 2011.

 ALMA is a partnership between ESO (representing its Member States), NSF (USA) and NINS (Japan), together with NRC (Canada), NSC and ASIAA (Taiwan), and KASI (South Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.

 ESO has been working together with its user community of European astronomers and astrophysicists to define the new giant telescope needed by the middle of the next decade: the Extremely Large Telescope (ELT).
 The ELT will be the largest optical/near-infrared telescope in the world: the world’s biggest eye on the sky.
 The mirror stretches over almost half the length of a soccer field.

-The green light for ELT construction was given in late 2014, with first light planned for 2025.
+The green light for ELT construction was given in late 2014, with science first light planned for 2027.

 The site of the ELT will be Cerro Armazones, 20 kilometres from Paranal, which is the site of the VLT.

 With a 39-metre primary mirror and its adaptive optics concept, the ELT may revolutionise our perception of the Universe, much as Galileo's telescope did, 400 years ago, when he first pointed a telescope to the sky.